 Your Baby’s Emotional Health

 Babies’ brains continue to grow and develop after they are born.
 The first five years are a very important time for development of the brain and emotional health.
 What happens during this time shapes the way your child learns, thinks and behaves for the rest of their life.
-As a parent, there are many ways you can nurture your child’s brain and emotional health development.
+As a parent or caregiver, there are many ways you can nurture your child’s brain and emotional health development.

 Be warm, loving, and responsive